gregkellly/Kontribute-Final-Year-Project/README.md

-# Junible - Meet students at University
+# Kontribute - Web3 Storytelling

 This is the first template of our final year project